skienzmatishun/rippreport/content/p/fairhope-sewer-backstory/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Former Mayor Can't and his council cronies siphoned off millions from the city utility fund to line lawyer pockets and hide debt.
+Investigative documents show years of complete infrastructure neglect while top officials collected double paychecks.
+Can you believe how long they kept taxpayers in the dark?
 ---
 The Ripp Report is a consumer, citizen, group.
 The intent of the Ripp Report is to inform the public of current political events as well as consumer complaints.
 The Ripp Report is a non profit and for the greater part, self funded, no-one owns us.